 Assessments typically begin with a few questions and a review of the person’s medical history.
 The doctor may suggest changes to the diet or medications because these can influence symptoms.

 If the symptoms persist, especially any related to swallowing, the doctor may work with a gastroenterologist, surgeon, or another healthcare professional to confirm a diagnosis.

-Tests that can help diagnose GERD include:
+Tests that can help